The Dow Jones industrial average was up 200 points.

 Well, but no, you can't send a peacekeeper force in a military act.

-You can send them in to keep the peace, or they can rape innocent women and children when they're keeping a peace, but you can't send them in there in the military, for the blue helmets don't go where there's action.
+You can send them in to keep the peace or they can rape innocent women and children when they're keeping the peace.

-I I don't think so.
+I don't think so.

 I don't think they'll ask Israel.

-Uh of course the Israelis, if they got ticked off enough about it, wouldn't wait to be asked.
+Of course, the Israelis, if they got ticked off enough about it, wouldn't wait to be asked.

 They just go take the oil tanker back.

-I really Hugo Chavez has not completed his deals with the Russians to buy a navy.
+I really, Hugo Chavez has not completed his deals with the Russians to buy a Navy.

-So I I don't I don't know what's left other than to uh convene a meeting and talk.
+So I don't know what's left other than to convene a meeting and talk, find out what the grievance is, and maybe they'll give the ship back.

-Yeah, maybe they'll give the uh maybe give the oil back.
+Maybe they'll maybe give the oil back.

-Uh America's certainly more loved and and respected, and let's face it, some of this oil was no doubt headed our way.
+And let's face it, some of this oil was no doubt headed our way.

-I mean, this is you could say this is our oil.
+I mean, this is, you could say, this is our oil.

 I'm sure that we're buying some of that oil, or we have already bought it.

-Um I don't know.
+I don't know.

-I I think and plus, you know, you'd have to say this is terrorism.
+And plus, you know, you'd have to say this is terrorism.

-We call it piracy, but it's uh it's it's terrorism.
+We call it piracy, but it's terrorism.

 So keep a sharp eye, find out.

-They look like they're being tortured out there.
+It looked like they're being tortured out there.

 So I know that that picture was not taken at Guantanamo Bay.

-So wherever they're being hit.
+So wherever they're being helped.

 I think it's a ransom for something.